lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

 * **[!UICONTROL Asset Download]**

   Enables downloading the renditions in a separate folder for each asset.
-This setting is applicable for downloading folders, collections, and bulk download of assets (more than 20 assets).
+The setting is applicable on folders, collections, and bulk download of assets (more than 20 assets).

 Log in to your Brand Portal tenant as an administrator and navigate to **[!UICONTROL Tools]** > **[!UICONTROL Download]**.